 Plants are nature's gift to humans in terms of providing us with food, oxygen, as well as shelter.
 Since time immemorial [6], they have served as the first line of defense used by our forefathers to fight diseases such as Diarrhea, Cholera and Malaria [1].
-Plants are conveniently separated into those which are edible, those which serve as a source of drugs or spices, and those that are of ornamental value etc. Although almost intensively cultured plant rightly comes under the domain of horticulture, primary effort is centered on the various traditional "garden" plants [6].
+Plants are conveniently separated into those which are edible, those which serve as a source of medicine or spices, and those that are of ornamental value etc. Although almost intensively cultured plant rightly comes under the domain of horticulture, primary effort is centered on the various traditional "garden" plants [6].

 Lactuca sativa is an annual plant of the daisy family Asteraceae.
-It is most often grown as a leaf vegetable, but sometimes for its stem and seeds.
+It is most often grown as a leaf vegetable.
 Generally grown as hardy annual, lettuce is easily cultivated, although it requires relatively low temperatures to prevent it from flowering quickly.
-It can be plaqued with numerous nutrient deficiencies, as well as insect and mammal pests and fungal and bacterial diseases [4-6].
+It can be plagued with numerous nutrient deficiencies, as well as insect and mammal pests and fungal and bacterial diseases [4-6].
 L. sativa crosses easily within the species and with some other species within the Lactuca genus; although this trait can be a problem to home gardeners who attempt to save seeds, biologists have used it to broaden the gene pool of cultivated lettuce varieties.
-L. sativa is most often used for salads, although it is also seen in other kinds of food, such as soups, sandwiches and wraps; it can also be grilled.
-Assessment of heavy metal compositions of vegetable is one of the most important method used for monitoring environmental pollution [6], as the deficiency or excess of the elements is known to cause a number of serious metabolic growth, physiological and as well as toxic effect [7].
-The present study was aimed at investigating the levels of some heavy metals (Pb, Zn, Ca, Cr and Cu), phytochemicals, Ash and moisture contents in edible portion of L. sativa grown in the vicinity of Cement Company of Northern Nigeria (Sokoto Cement) Sokoto.
+L. sativa is most often used in salads, although it is also used in the preparation of other kinds of food, such as soups, sandwiches and wraps; it can also be grilled.
+Assessment of heavy metal compositions in vegetable is one of the most important method used for monitoring environmental pollution [6], as the deficiency or excess of the metals is known to cause a number of serious metabolic disorders, as well as toxic effect [7].
+The present study aimed at investigating the levels of some heavy metals (Pb, Zn, Ca, Cr and Cu), phytochemicals (Alkaloids, Flavonoids, Saponins, Tannins, Cardiac glycosides and Saponin Glycosides), and proximate compositions (ash and moisture contents) of L. sativa grown in the vicinity of Cement Company of Northern Nigeria (Sokoto Cement) Sokoto.